SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

-### Add logic to trigger workflow
+### Add logic to trigger the process
-We need to set up the logic so when someone clicks the **Get Approval** button (an event), we send the sales order data to our SAP Build Process Automation workflow using the data resource we previously created.
+We need to set up the logic so when someone clicks the **Get Approval** button (an event), we send the sales order data to our process in SAP Build Process Automation using the data resource we have previously created.

-1. Click on the **Get Approval** button, and open the logic canvas by clicking **Add logic to Button1** at the bottom right.
+1. Click on the **Get Approval** button, and open the logic canvas by clicking **Show logic for Button1** at the bottom right to open the logic editor.

     ![Open logic canvas](logic-open1.png)